 John Wilkes Booth was born May 10, 1838, near Bel Air, Maryland.
 At age 17, he made his acting debut.
-In the 1850s, he joined the No-Nothing Party.
+In the 1850s, he joined the Know-Nothing Party.
 During the Civil War, he was a Confederate secret agent.
-In March of 1865, his attempt to kidnap President Lincoln failed.
+In March of 1865, his attempt to kidnap President Abraham Lincoln failed.
 On April 14, 1865, he assassinated Lincoln at Ford Theater.
-Booth was killed on April 26, 1865 in Port Royal, Virginia.
+Booth was killed on April 26, 1865, in Port Royal, Virginia.

 As a youngster, Booth attended the Milton Boarding School for Boys—and later St. Timothy's Hall—sporadically.
 From a very young age, he was described as disarmingly handsome.
 To those who knew him, it seemed only natural that he would follow in his father's footsteps, by gracing the stage with his charismatic presence.

 When he turned 17, Booth made his acting debut in Baltimore, with a role in a production of Shakespeare's Richard III.
 His early performances were such a hit that Booth was soon invited to tour all over the country with a Shakespearean acting company based in Richmond, Virginia.

 In 1862, Booth made his New York debut, this time as the lead in Richard III.
 The New York Herald described him as a "veritable sensation."
 When describing his natural inclination for the role, Booth tellingly expressed his credo with the declaration, "I am determined to be a villain."
 While on tour, he achieved national praise as an up-and-comer, but a respiratory illness in 1863 meant Booth had no choice but to take temporary leave from the stage.
 Just days prior to delivering his famed Gettysburg Address that same year, President Abraham Lincoln watched a performance by Booth in a play called The Marble Heart at Ford’s theater.